imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 Benefits

 - Addresses the Vanishing/Exploding Gradient Problem: By providing a direct path for the gradient to flow backward during training, skip connections help to mitigate the vanishing and exploding gradient problems that plague very deep networks.
 The gradient can effectively "skip" over several layers, ensuring that earlier layers still receive a meaningful gradient signal.
 - Facilitates Learning Identity Mappings: In very deep networks, some layers might not learn useful features.
 With skip connections, if the convolutional layers in a block learn close to zero, the block effectively acts as an identity function (output is approximately equal to the input).
 This makes it easier to train deeper networks, as adding more layers doesn't necessarily hurt performance.
+  - With hidden layers and hidden units, the network can even learn better and also improve performance.
+  - It lets the network gets bigger and because it gets bigger, it can learn better.
 - Improved Information Flow: Skip connections allow information from earlier layers to be directly passed to later layers, helping to preserve important features and details that might be lost through multiple transformations.